Larry Flynt: Hustler magazine

-Shooting
+Attempted assassination

-On March 6, 1978, during a legal battle related to obscenity in Gwinnett County, Georgia, Flynt and his lawyer were shot on the sidewalk in Lawrenceville by Joseph Paul Franklin.
+On March 6, 1978, during a legal battle related to obscenity in Gwinnett County, Georgia, Flynt and his local attorney, Gene Reeves Jr. were shot on the sidewalk in Lawrenceville by Joseph Paul Franklin.
 The shooting left Flynt partially paralyzed with permanent spinal cord damage, and in need of a wheelchair.
-Flynt's attorney was seriously wounded.
-Flynt's injuries caused him constant, excruciating pain, and he was addicted to painkillers until multiple surgeries deadened the affected nerves.
-He also had a stroke caused by one of several drug overdoses on his analgesic medication.
-He recovered, but had pronunciation difficulties thereafter.
+Reeves Jr. was shot in the arm and side; but fully recovered.

+Joseph Paul Franklin

 Franklin, a militant white supremacist and serial killer, also shot Vernon Jordan; he targeted other black and Jewish people in a killing spree from 1977 to 1980.
 Violently opposed to 'miscegenation,' he confessed to the shootings many years later, claiming he was outraged by an interracial photo shoot in Hustler.
 About Flynt and a Hustler pictorial, he stated, "I saw that interracial couple ... having sex ...
 It just made me sick ...
 I threw the magazine down and thought, I'm gonna kill that guy."
-Flynt himself suspected the attack was part of a larger conspiracy involving ultra-right elements surrounding U.S. Representative Larry McDonald also behind the Karen Silkwood case with ties to the Intelligence Community and that Franklin may have been subject to MKULTRA-style Mind Control.
+Flynt himself suspected the attack was part of a larger conspiracy involving ultra-right elements surrounding U.S. Representative Larry McDonald also behind the Karen Silkwood case with ties to the Intelligence Community and that Franklin may have been subject to MKULTRA-style mind control.

 Franklin was never brought to trial for the attack on Flynt.
 Franklin was eventually charged in Missouri with eight unrelated counts of murder and sentenced to death.
 Flynt expressed his opposition to the death penalty and stated he did not want Franklin to be executed.
-Franklin was executed by lethal injection on November 20, 2013.
+Despite that, Franklin was executed by lethal injection on November 20, 2013.